v0lkan/jstrace/README.md

 Contributors are more than welcome.

-You can help make `sif` even better by:
+You can help make `kiraz` even better by:

 * [Suggesting new features by opening issues][create-issue].
 * [Cleaning up open issues][issues].